beerjson/beerjson/docs/water.json.md

 ## WaterBase

-WaterBase provides unique properties to identify individual records of regional brewing water
+WaterBase provides unique properties to identify individual records of  brewing water.

 **WaterBase** is an object with these properties: